Avaiga/taipy-getting-started/steps/explain_md/step_5_GUI_pipeline.md

 # Building the GUI and buttons

 Let's update the GUI to display the results of the pipeline.
-You can find a "Predict" [button](https://didactic-broccoli-7da2dfd5.pages.github.io/manuals/gui/viselements/button/) on the page that will create and run it.
-The function in the *on_action* parameter will be called whenever the button is pressed.
+You can find a "Predict" [button](https://didactic-broccoli-7da2dfd5.pages.github.io/manuals/gui/viselements/button/) on the page to create the pipeline and run it.
+When you press the button, Taipy calls the function in the *on_action* parameter.

 `<|Text displayed on button|button|on_action=fct_name_called_when_pressed|>`

-To see if the predictions seem correct, a chart control has been added to the markdown.
-On the chart, two traces are drawn: the historical values and the predicted values.
+A chart control has been added to the markdown to see if the predictions seem correct.
+On the chart, the chart creates two traces: the historical values and the predicted values.

 ```python
 import numpy as np
 import pandas as pd